 Individuals with GU anomalies syndrome may develop the following clinical features:

-These conditions are caused by alterations, or “mutations," at a specific area in an individual’s genetic information.
-Each of us has a large amount of genetic information that is organized into smaller segments known as “genes.”
-Genes provide the instructions the cells of the body need to perform their different functions.
 There is a specific gene known as WT1, located on chromosome 11 at position p13, which is altered in patients with the WT1-related WT syndromes.
 The WT1 gene produces a protein known as a “transcription factor."
 The WT1 transcription factor turns “on” and “off” other genes that regulate how cells making up the genitourinary system grow and develop.
-The specific WT1-related condition that a person may develop is related to the type of alteration that he or she carries in one copy of the WT1 gene:
+The specific WT1-related condition that a person may develop is related to the type of mutation on one copy of the WT1 gene:

 The process of genetic testing can be performed to assess whether an affected individual has an alteration in the WT1 gene: